 In February 2020, we announced the successful completion of our Phase 1 dose escalation study.
-Data from the study demonstrated that CLR 131 was safe and tolerated up to a total body dose of approximately 95mCi in r/r MM.
-The Phase 1 multicenter, open-label, dose-escalation study was designed to evaluate the safety and tolerability of CLR 131 administered in an up to 30-minute I.V. infusion, either as a single bolus dose or as fractionated doses.
+Data from the study demonstrated that iopofosine was safe and tolerated up to a total body dose of approximately 95mCi in r/r MM.
+The Phase 1 multicenter, open-label, dose-escalation study was designed to evaluate the safety and tolerability of iopofosine administered in an up to 30-minute I.V. infusion, either as a single bolus dose or as fractionated doses.
 The r/r multiple myeloma patients in this study received single cycle doses ranging from approximately 20mCi to 95mCi total body dose.
 An independent Data Monitoring Committee determined that all doses used were safe and well-tolerated by patients.

-CLR 131 in combination with dexamethasone was under investigation in adult patients with r/r MM.
+Iopofosine in combination with dexamethasone was under investigation in adult patients with r/r MM.
 Patients had to be refractory to or relapsed from at least one proteasome inhibitor and at least one immunomodulatory agent.
 The clinical study was a standard three-plus-three dose escalation safety study to determine the maximum tolerable dose.
 Multiple myeloma is an incurable cancer of the plasma cells and is the second most common form of hematologic cancers.
 Secondary objectives included the evaluation of therapeutic activity by assessing surrogate efficacy markers, which include M protein, free light chain (FLC), PFS and OS.
 All patients were heavily pretreated with an average of five prior lines of therapy.
-CLR 131 was deemed by an Independent Data Monitoring Committee (IDMC) to be safe and tolerable up to its planned maximum single, bolus dose of 31.25 mCi/m or a total body dose of ~63 mCi.
-The four single dose cohorts examined were: 12.5 mCi/m (~25mCi TBD), 18.75 mCi/m (~37.5mCi TBD), 25 mCi/m (~50mCi TBD), and 31.25 mCi/m (~62.5mCi TBD), all in combination with low dose dexamethasone (40 mg weekly).
+Iopofosine was deemed by an Independent Data Monitoring Committee (IDMC) to be safe and tolerable up to its planned maximum single, bolus dose of 31.25 mCi/m2 or a total body dose of ~63 mCi.
+The four single dose cohorts examined were: 12.5 mCi/m2 (~25mCi TBD), 18.75 mCi/m2 (~37.5mCi TBD), 25 mCi/m2 (~50mCi TBD), and 31.25 mCi/m2(~62.5mCi TBD), all in combination with low dose dexamethasone (40 mg weekly).
 Of the five patients in the first cohort, four achieved stable disease and one patient progressed at Day 15 after administration and was taken off the study.
+Of the five patients admitted to the second cohort, all five achieved stable disease however one patient progressed at Day 41 after administration and was taken off the study.
 Four patients were enrolled to the third cohort and all achieved stable disease.
-In September 2017, we announced results for cohort 4, showing that a single infusion up to 30-minutes of 31.25mCi/m of CLR 131 was safe and tolerated by the three patients in the cohort.
+In September 2017, we announced results for cohort 4, showing that a single infusion up to 30-minutes of 31.25mCi/m2 of iopofosine was safe and tolerated by the three patients in the cohort.
 Additionally, all three patients experienced CBR with one patient achieving a partial response (PR).
 We use the International Myeloma Working Group (IMWG) definitions of response, which involve monitoring the surrogate markers of efficacy, M protein and FLC.
 The IMWG defines a PR as a greater than or equal to 50% decrease in FLC levels (for patients in whom M protein is unmeasurable) or 50% or greater decrease in M protein.
 The patient experiencing a PR had an 82% reduction in FLC.
 This patient did not produce M protein, had received seven prior lines of treatment including radiation, stem cell transplantation and multiple triple combination treatments including one with daratumumab that was not tolerated.
 One patient experiencing stable disease attained a 44% reduction in M protein.
 In January 2019, we announced that the pooled mOS data from the first four cohorts was 22.0 months.
 In late 2018, we modified this study to evaluate a fractionated dosing strategy to potentially increase efficacy and decrease adverse events.